 Wm.
 Freeman Jones, Iberia, Mo.-Jan.
-22-23.-My family and I were at Summerfield, Mo., where I preached for the brethren twice with real good attendance and interest, but was stormed out of one service.
+22-23.- My family and I were at Summerfield, Mo., where I preached for the brethren twice with real good attendance and interest, but was stormed out of one service.
 Returned there Feb.
 12-13 with better attendance and growing interest.
 Promised to return again March 12-13, the Lord willing.
 Jan.
 30th my family and I went to Bethel where we had morning service, but were stormed out of the night service.
 Feb.
-6. I intended to be at Yancy Mills for a "mission" appointment, but bad weather kept my family and me at Annutt.
+6, I intended to be at Yancy Mills for a "mission" appointment, but bad weather kept my family and me at Annutt.
 I started Annutt to work about 18 years ago, and several of them are still working.
 But I had not labored there for several years.
 However, at close of the morning service, the brethren insisted that I stay and preach at night.
 So they announced the meeting during the afternoon and an unusually large crowd, compared with what they had had for some years, gathered and gave the very best attention.
 I may be there soon again.
-I have promised to be at 17th and Lawn (Kansas City, Mo.), night of March 2nd; at Richmond.
-3rd to 6th.
+I have promised to be at 17th and Lawn (Kansas City, Mo.), night of March 2nd; at Richmond, 3rd to 6th.
 Hope to have been at Saline Valley, Feb.
-Lord's day, to large and attentive crowds.
-Last 20th; at Mt.
+20th; at Mt.
 Union, the 27th.
-I enjoy my labors Lord's day Brother King and I were with the with all these brethren, more so because they seem to want to learn and obey the truth.
+I enjoy my labors with all these brethren, more so because they seem to want to learn and obey the truth.
 Am glad that so many deceived brethren are learning that we did not have all the truth in our faith and practice, and just because of so many "dead flies in the Ointment."

-FELLOWSHIP MEETING
+IB FELLOWSHIP MEETING

-A number of small congregations in Central Texas, and individuals in this part, have decided to have what we call a "Fellowship Meeting" some time this summer (date and place will be announced later).
+A nichber of small congregations in Central Texas, and individuals in this part, have decided to have what we call a "Fellowship Meeting" some time this summer (date and place will be announced later).

-The purpose of this meeting is to call members out of unscriptural organizations and so-called Churches of Christ into the real New Testament worship; to come out from among them who are in confusion; to enlist the services of such sincere Christians in starting the movement in their
+The purpose of this meeting is to call members out of unscriptural organizations and so-called Churches of Christ into the real New Testament worship; to come out from among them who are in confusion; to enlist the services of such sincere Christians in starting the movement in their communities.